lucmans/digistring/readme.md

 # TODO
 Output JSON into output file.
-Sleep till frame might be ready to read and overlapping transforms.
+Sleep till frame might be ready to read and non-blocking overlapping transforms.
+Display audio_in captured but not yet retrieved samples.
 Generic data passing structure from estimator to graphics.